tytydraco/yessleep/out/I_had_a_neardeath_experience_when_I_was_fifteen_I_know_the_truth_about_the_afterlife_Its_more_terrifying_than_you_can_imagine_PART_NINE.md

-*"RUN!*" Aaron shout at me and Dante, *"STAY AS CLOSE TOGETHER AS YOU CAN AND RUN!
+*"RUN!*" Aaron shouted at me and Dante, *"STAY AS CLOSE TOGETHER AS YOU CAN AND RUN!
 RUN AS FAST AS YOU FUCKING CAN!
 DON'T SLOW DOWN FOR NOTHING!"*

 And so we did.
 Once again we ran, not just for our lives this time but also for our very souls.
 We ran as if all of Hell's demons were chasing us, and perhaps they were.

-Aaron lead the way, relying on his memory to navigate the sewer system because there was no time to stop and consult his map.
+Aaron led the way, relying on his memory to navigate the sewer system because there was no time to stop and consult his map.
 A left here, a right there, me and Dante racing behind him.
 I could only hope he was going the right way.
 If we got lost down here before the lantern gave out...

 The lantern in my hand was flicking more rapidly as the batteries weakened.
 I don't know how much longer it would last.
 Any second I expected it to go out, plunging us into total darkness.